-We are a training provider for children aged 8-17 and validated as a public learning destination for Children’s University in the Bath, Bristol and South Gloustershire areas.
-We run workshops for children aged 8-13 and holiday clubs for older children.
-We do not train children to become lawyers but we teach the key transferable skills of a lawyer in the workshops through fun, fast paced activities and challenges.
+We are a training provider for children aged 8-18 and validated as a public learning destination for Children’s University in the Bristol and South Gloucestershire areas.
+We run workshops for children aged 8-14 and holiday clubs for older children.
+We do not train children to become lawyers but we do teach the key transferable skills of a lawyer in the workshops through fun, fast paced activities and challenges.
 Participants develop confidence in public speaking and the ability to effectively persuade their audience.
 Each workshop is based on a different theme, developing an interest in current affairs and a wide range of topics ranging from architecture to zoology.

 Why would my child benefit from learning some of the key skills of a lawyer?